New REAL ID Law | Updated 1/14/19

 - Enter military bases and most federal facilities.

-The federal compliant REAL ID driver license or ID card is optional and only one federal compliant REAL ID card may be issued (DL or ID).
+The federal compliant REAL ID driver license or ID card is optional.
+Only one federal compliant REAL ID card may be issued (Drivers License or ID).

 You do not need a federal compliant REAL ID driver license or ID card to do any of the following: